tstollin/go-autumn-logging-zerolog/README.md

 ### Application Authors

-You're all set with this dependency, just make sure you call one of the provided `Initialize` functions to set up either JSON or plaintext logging.
+You're all set with this dependency, just make sure you call one of the provided `Setup` functions to set up either JSON or plaintext logging.

 TODO: typical example

-If you don't like our choice of fields or styling, you can easily customize everything by providing your own Initialize-style function to call instead.
+If you don't like our choice of fields or styling, you can easily customize everything by providing your own Setup-style function to call instead.

 ### How To Use